Chiral higher-spin symmetry of the celestial twistor sphere: Higher-spin correlation functions and form factors

-The bootstrap program using chiral OPE in \cite{Costello:2022wso,Costello:2022upu} computes form factors (loop integrands) of $4d$ spacetime theories -- the dual theories of some specific anomaly-free twistorial theories.
-We say that if an $\ell$-loop form factor $\cAmp_{\ell}$ with a given helicity configuration is finite and rational, and the corresponding form factor $\cAmp_{\ell-1}$ (with the same helicity) at one lower loop order vanish, then $\cAmp_{\ell}$ can be interpreted as a \emph{genuine amplitude} at $\ell$ loop, and is said to belong to the \emph{integrable sector}.
+For chiral/self-dual theories with strong integrable properties, one may tentatively suggest that if an $\ell$‑loop form factor with a given helicity configuration happens to be finite and rational, while the corresponding form factor (with the same helicity) at one lower order in quantum correction vanishes, then it is reasonable to be viewed as a \emph{genuine amplitude} at $\ell$ loop.
+These kind of form factors belong to what we call \emph{rational sector}.

 For various holomorphic twistorial theories, one can show that their one-loop all-plus helicity amplitudes are trivial once appropriate couplings are introduced, cf. \cite{Costello:2021bah,Bittleston:2022nfr,Tran:2025uad}.
-As a result, the chiral OPE data we have derived can be used to compute two-loop all-plus amplitudes, which are \emph{rational}.\footnote{It was shown by direct computation in \cite{Dixon:2024mzh} that the two-loop all-plus helicity amplitudes in QCD with special matter content do not exhibit divergence after doing a suitable IR subtraction.} This is slightly different with the usual Yang-Mills or QCD two-loop amplitudes.
-In particular, it is well-known that all two-loop amplitudes of YM or QCD exhibit both UV and IR divergences \cite{Badger:2013gxa,Dunbar:2017nfy,Badger:2018enw} because the one-loop amplitudes of YM/QCD are either rational (all-plus helicity sector \cite{Mahlon:1993fe,Mahlon:1993si,Bern:1993qk} or amplitudes with at least one negative helicitiy \cite{Bern:2005ji}), or divergent.
+As a result, the chiral OPE data we have derived can be used to compute two-loop all-plus amplitudes, which are \emph{rational}.
+In fact, it was shown by direct computation in \cite{Dixon:2024mzh} that the two-loop all-plus helicity amplitudes in QCD with special matter content do not exhibit divergence after doing a suitable IR subtraction. \footnote{This story, of course, is slightly different with the usual Yang-Mills or QCD two-loop amplitudes.
+In particular, it is well-known that all two-loop amplitudes of YM or QCD exhibit both UV and IR divergences \cite{Badger:2013gxa,Dunbar:2017nfy,Badger:2018enw} because the one-loop amplitudes of YM/QCD are either rational (all-plus helicity sector \cite{Mahlon:1993fe,Mahlon:1993si,Bern:1993qk} or amplitudes with at least one negative helicitiy \cite{Bern:2005ji}), or divergent. }